However, some aspects of prepping are unique to people on plant-based diets. Here are 9 things you need to consider as a

 - Consider an outdoor stove: If you have a yard and wood to use as fuel, it might make sense to slow-cook beans over a fire instead of using gas indoors.
 You’ll need a stove, such as these rocket stove designs.

 - Choose some fast-cooking legumes: Red and brown lentils cook much faster than most beans, so it’s wise to include these in your stockpile.

 - Dehydrate beans: You can dehydrate cooked beans.
 These can then be softened by pouring water over them and letting them sit for 5-15 minutes (the process is called cold-soaking).
 You can also blend dehydrated beans into a flour to add to baked goods.

 - Learn to sprout beans: Instead of cooking dry beans, you can sprout them.
 This will give you some fresh food to enjoy and doesn’t require any fuel.

-- Sneak beans into all meals: Once you’ve made a big pot of beans, you can use them in all sorts of ways.
+- Sneak beans into all meals: Once you’ve made a big pot of beans, you can use them in various ways.
 I even put bean mash into my bread dough, so my kids get a bit of extra nutrition!

 8. Stockpile Some “Luxury” Foods

 Most people prep for a “SHTF” or “doomsday” event, so they stockpile the absolute basics.
 But, in reality, most disasters don’t bring about doomsday: They are short-term events that are usually more inconvenient than deadly.

 You’ll appreciate having some luxury vegan foods for these mild, short-term disasters.
 My absolute favorite is canned dolmas, which are Mediterranean stuffed vine leaves.
 My family was also ecstatic to have olive spread in our stockpile to eat while hunkering down through the pandemic.

 Some vegan luxury prepping foods to include are: